 Resolution

-Test connectivity to the CloudWatch Logs endpoint using either of the following commands:
+To test your connectivity to the CloudWatch Logs endpoint, use one of the following commands:

-- The security group and network access control list (ACL) rules allow connectivity
+- Make sure that the security group and network access control lists (network ACL) allow connectivity.

-- If you're using VPC endpoints, the endpoint resolves to a VPC IP and the endpoint security group allows access from the source instance
+- If you use Amazon Virtual Private Cloud (Amazon VPC) endpoints, then make sure that the endpoint resolves to an Amazon VPC IP.
+Also, make sure that the endpoint security group allows access from the source instance.

 Linux: